 His father said it was because they were jealous, and Severus agreed.

 He followed the voices, to see a girl about two years older than him, storm off, leaving her sister behind.
-Snape could see how crestfallen she was, her eyes squinting incomprehendingly at the ground, her jaw jutting determinedly out like she was trying hard not to cry.
+Severus could see how crestfallen she was, her eyes squinting incomprehendingly at the ground, her jaw jutting determinedly out like she was trying hard not to cry.

 “Someone like me!!’
 He thought gleefully.